 This follows along with a large body of evidence suggesting that the Mediterranean diet—one that’s rich in healthy fat from nuts and seeds, fatty fish, and olive oil and low in refined carbohydrates and sugars—is associated with better cardiovascular health outcomes, including significant reductions in rates of coronary heart disease, ischemic stroke, and total cardiovascular disease .

 A healthy gut may not be the first thing that comes to mind, but research suggests that reducing the intake of refined carbohydrates can do great things for the microbiome.
 And because gut health has such far-reaching effects on the rest of the body—production of bioactive compounds, pathogenic protection, energy homeostasis, nutrient metabolism, and regulating immune function—keeping it healthy is one of the keys to maintaining health and well-being .
 Studies also suggest that the typical Western diet—one that’s high in unhealthy fats, sugar, and refined carbohydrates, and low in fiber—reduces the production of short-chain fatty acids (SCFAs) and can shift gut microbiota metabolism to the production of detrimental metabolites.
 This in turn promotes proliferation of bacteria associated with chronic inflammation .

 When it comes to starting a new diet plan - it’s always important to remember that nutrition is highly individual and it’s always best to consult with a doctor or dietitian if you have questions.
 While there are a number of benefits, it may not be recommended for all populations like athletes, elderly individuals, and pregnant women.

-If you choose to follow a low carb diet - remember that there is a wide variety of fun foods and recipes to explore to help balance your diet and enjoy your meals!
+If you choose to follow a low carb diet - remember that there is a wide variety of fun foods and recipes to explore to enjoy your meals!